Sarungard/wispers/README.md

-# Boilerplate System
+# Wispers System

 ![Foundry v11](https://img.shields.io/badge/foundry-v11-green)

-This system is a boilerplate system that you can use as a starting point for building your own custom systems.
+This system is based on a boilerplate system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage